Dual Credit Program - Upper School - McDonogh School

 Does it cost me anything to do this?

-Yes.
-If a student decides to pursue dual credit, there will be a $285 fee per course (the cost will be billed through McDonogh's Business Office).
-There is also a small processing fee that must be paid directly to the college for the transcripts.
+Students will be billed through McDonogh's Business Office.
+There is also a small processing fee that must be paid directly by you to the college for the transcripts.

 Can I withdraw from dual credit if I decide I don't want it?

-Students who pursue dual credit must pay $285 per course, and this fee is non-refundable.
-There is no withdrawal option; students can choose not to request the college transcript, meaning they'll just take the regular McDonogh course without receiving college credit.
+There is no withdrawal option.
+Students can choose not to request the college transcript, meaning they'll take the regular McDonogh course without receiving college credit.

 Are all Upper School courses eligible for dual credit recognition?